Arthur de Gobineau: Time in Switzerland and Germany

 From November 1849 to January 1854 Gobineau was stationed at the French legation in Bern as the First Secretary.
 During his time in Switzerland Gobineau wrote the majority of the Essai.

-He was stationed in Hanover in the fall of 1851 as acting Chargé d'Affaires, and was impressed by the "traces of real nobility" he said he saw at the Hanoverian court.
+He was stationed in Hanover in the Autumn of 1851 as acting Chargé d'Affaires, and was impressed by the "traces of real nobility" he said he saw at the Hanoverian court.
 Gobineau especially liked the blind King George V whom he saw as a "philosopher-king" and to whom he dedicated the Essais.
 He praised the "remarkable character" of Hanoverian men and likewise commended Hanoverian society as having "an instinctive preference for hierarchy" with the commoners always deferring to the nobility, which he explained on racial grounds.

 Reflecting his lifelong interest in the Orient, Gobineau joined the Société Asiatique in 1852 and got to know several Orientalists, like Julius von Mohl, very well.

 In January 1854, Gobineau was sent as First Secretary to the French legation at the Free City of Frankfurt.
 Of the Federal Convention of the German Confederation that sat in Frankfurt—also known as the "Confederation Diet"—Gobineau wrote: "The Diet is a business office for the German bureaucracy—it is very far from being a real political body".
 Gobineau hated the Prussian representative at the Diet, Prince Otto von Bismarck, because of his advances towards Madame Gobineau.
 By contrast, the Austrian representative, General Anton von Prokesch-Osten became one of Gobineau's best friends.
 He was a reactionary Austrian soldier and diplomat who hated democracy and saw himself as a historian and orientalist, and for all these reasons Gobineau bonded with him.
 It was during these periods that Gobineau began to write less often to his old liberal friend Tocqueville and more often to his new conservative friend Prokesch-Osten.